-Despite being a relatively small place, Staten Island actually offers a lot of things to see and if you’re into nature, you will absolutely have to check out Clove Lakes Park.
+Despite being a relatively small place, Staten Island actually offers a lot of things to see and if you’re into nature, this small, yet scenic park has a lot you can explore.
+In this post, I’ll show you 9 of them.

 Long story short, the only available vet (closest) was in Staten Island, so when I went there, I ended up crossing Clove Lakes Park.
 I remember even saying to myself that this is a place I absolutely have to visit when I get the chance.